 A ‘critical’ approach to heritage recognises that ‘heritage’ can mean different things to different people, and that it does not operate in isolation but is a part of society and imbricated with other aspects of culture.
 Applying our thinking about these issues to real-world challenges, we seek to enable impactful research to usefully understand the way these processes and effects of heritage work in and on society.

 The Centre for Heritage, Culture & Society works with an applied, critical lens to explore ways to ensure that the benefits of engaging with cultural heritage can be accessed, experienced, and enjoyed by all.
 Our scope includes tangible and intangible cultural heritage as well as cultural landscapes.
-The word ‘culture’ in our title acknowledges that heritage does not sit in isolation but is a part of everyday life and linked with other practices and performances that are not to do with the past – but the use of the past in the present is our main focus via the themes of Equality and Inclusion, Sustainable Places, and Storytelling.
+The word ‘culture’ in our title acknowledges that heritage does not sit in isolation but is a part of everyday life and linked with other practices and performances that are not to do with the past – but the use of the past in the present is our main focus via three main research clusters:

 Laura Hodsdon staff image